Hugius/FabiEngine3D/doc/markdown/SCRIPTING.md

 ### 5.1 General

-- You can call functions defined by the engine.
+- You can call pre-defined functions.
-- There are 3 types of functions: `fe3d` functions, `math` functions, `misc` functions.
+- There are 3 types of functions: `fe3d`, `math`, `misc`.
 - Functions can return a value, which can be saved in a variable.
 - Functions can have "parameters", which are values expected to be passed to the function.
 - Actual values that are passed to functions are called "arguments".
-- List values/variables cannot be used as arguments.
+- A list value/variable cannot be used as an argument.

 ### 5.2 Example Code